tegandbiscuits/lets-learn-rails-talk/use-rails.md

 <!-- .element: class="r-stretch" -->

 Note:
-* Out of the box, Rails uses the Minitest framework, with additional helpers
+* Out of the box, Rails uses the Minitest framework, with some additional helpers
-* The test file goes in the `test` directory, but will have a similar path and filename to the thing under test
+* Test files go in the `test` directory, which will look pretty similar to the structure of the `app` directory
-  * So in this case, it's `test/models/task_group_test.rb`
+  * So in this case, our model test will go in `test/models`
+* Let's go over this quickly
   * First, we're going to build a task group, and set it to the instance variable `@task_group`
     * This will happen before every test

-* Next, we'll have a test to make sure it actually is valid as a control
+  * Next, we have a control test to make sure it's valid

-* Then we test that setting title to `nil` makes the task group invalid
+  * Then we test that setting `title` to `nil` makes the `TaskGroup` invalid

 ```sh